RMS-Interferometric-Data-Analysis/Interferometry-Community-Software/README.md

 - [disksurf](https://github.com/richteague/disksurf) - Measure the molecular emission surface of protoplanetary disks
 - [FERIA](https://github.com/YokoOya/FERIA) - Flat Envelope model with Rotation and Infall under Angular momentum conservation
 - [keplerian_mask](https://github.com/richteague/keplerian_mask) - Make a Keplerian mask for CLEANing with CASA.
-- [KeplerFit](https://github.com/felixbosco/KeplerFit) - A small piece of code to fit a Keplerian velocity distribution model to position-velocity data
+- [KeplerFit](https://github.com/felixbosco/KeplerFit) - A small piece of code to fit a Keplerian velocity distribution model to position-velocity data. *Developer is no longer working in astronomy

 ## Methods, Techniques, and Tutorials